Prosecution begins closing argument in Georgia trial over killing of Ahmaud Arbery | Law-Order

 Prosecution begins closing argument in Georgia trial over killing of Ahmaud Arbery

-The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and talk to them while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.
+The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and explain himself while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.

-The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and talk to them while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.
+The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and explain himself while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.
 Gregory McMichael, 65; his son Travis McMichael, 35; and their neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges including murder, aggravated assault and false imprisonment.

 Prosecutor Linda Dunikoski in her summation was expected to highlight inconsistencies in testimony and initial statements to police as well as question the credibility of the defendants' assertions that Arbery, a 25-year-old Black man, posed a threat to them.
 "They made their decision to attack Ahmaud Arbery in their driveways because he was a Black man running down the street," she said.
 They killed him "not because he's a threat to them, but because he wouldn't stop and talk to them."

-The younger McMichael was the only defendant to take the stand, testifying that he fired his shotgun at close range at Arbery in self defense.
+The younger McMichael was the only defendant to take the stand, testifying that he fired his shotgun at close range at Arbery in self defense in what he said was the most traumatic event of his life.
 He said Arbery had grabbed at his gun after the five-minute chase through the defendants' mostly white neighborhood of Satilla Shores on Feb.
 23, 2020.
-Bryan's cellphone video of the killing sparked outrage when it emerged more than two months later and the public learned that the men involved had not been arrested.

-McMichael testified that he and his father thought Arbery might have been behind recent thefts in the neighborhood.
-No evidence has emerged that Arbery took anything on his frequent runs through Satilla Shores.
-Arbery had nothing on him when he was killed but his running clothes and sneakers.
+Dunikoski said the jury should consider whether McMichael lied on the stand and derided his testimony as self-serving: "I don't dispute that it was most traumatic experience of his life.
+How did Mr. Arbery's day go for him, huh?" she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)